pauln/moodle-atto_filedragdrop/README.md

 If you are using Moodle's media filters, any supported multimedia files will display inline via the filter once published.

+#### NOTE:
+This plugin *does not add a toolbar button* or any other visible UI to Atto - it simply detects files dragged and dropped into Atto, automatically uploading them to Moodle.
+It does still need to be in your Atto toolbar configuration in order to work, though in most cases this should happen automatically as part of the installation process.

 Installation
 ============